antonpannekoek/workshops/intro-cluster-computing/workshop.md

   If you don't have that directory, make it first: `mkdir ~/.ssh`, then `cd ~/.ssh`.

-- Check what's already avaiable with ls`.
+- Check what's already available with ls`.

 - If you see files with a `.pub` extension, you are probably already set.
 This is likely a file like `id_ed25519.pub` or `id_rsa.pub`.
 There should also then be a matching file without the `.pub` extension.